JuliaPhylo/PhyloTraits.jl/docs/src/man/phyloregression.md

 end
 dat = dat[setdiff(1:nrow(dat),missing_rows),:];
 ```
-The snippet above should work fairly generically, assuming that the column with the taxa is labelled `tipnames`.
+The snippet above should work fairly generically, assuming that the column with
+the taxa is labelled `tipnames`.
 Here, it tells us that
-`taxon Xnezahualcoyotl (row 19) not found in network` and thus we removed it from our dataset.
+`taxon Xnezahualcoyotl (row 19) not found in network` and thus our code
+(last line) removed it from our data frame `dat`.

 ### Ancestral state prediction

 As [seen previsouly](#From-estimated-parameters),
-after fitting a model of trait evolution, we may wish to estimate the character at various internal nodes to gain insight on the ancestral states.
+after fitting a model of trait evolution, we may wish to estimate the character
+at various internal nodes to gain insight on the ancestral states.

 For the ancestral states of the sword index:
 ```@repl fish